ndrewh/nsjail-shm-dos/README.md

 of 20 * 1GB = 20GB of memory.
 Our exploit is able to consume
 1TB of RAM in ~5 minutes with only 10 simultaneous connections.

+Tested on:
+- 5.15.0-89-generic
+- 6.2.0-1018-aws

 Running the poc
 ---

 To run the PoC, we assume a machine with at least
-64GB of RAM, but you can run with fewer threads (simultaneous connections) if you have a smaller machine (explained later).
-This was tested on a 1TB machine and 64GB machine.
+64GB of RAM, and you may need to reduce the number of allocations (`COUNT` in app.c) to run on machines with less RAM.
+The exploit was tested on a 1TB machine and 64GB machine.

 To run and build the vulnerable nsjail: